-Term Learning (Topics) Task Details 1 Movement Students will be involved in a variety of collaborative and creative tasks this term as they are introduced to and explore the Elements of Drama.
-Each workshop lesson will conclude with students developing critical self-reflection as they learn how to recognize and apply the Elements of Drama to practical work.
-Devised Performance and Reflection Students collaborate on a rehearsed performance that demonstrates techniques and conventions explored during this unit of work.
+Term Learning (Topics) Task Details 1 Greek Theatre Students will be involved in a variety of collaborative and creative tasks this term as they are introduced to and explore the Elements of Drama through their approach to the Chorus work of Greek Theatre.
+Students will develop their understanding and the value of knowledge otf the style of performing as chorus by the selection and presentation of scripted text.
+Scripted Performance and Reflection Students collaborate on a rehearsed performance that demonstrates techniques and conventions explored during this unit of work.
 Students compose a structured critical reflection detailing the process of creating their performance and what they have learned.
-2 Clowning Students explore the physical form of clowning and explore archetypes and conventions of this style of performance.
-Students explore their comedic skills and develop their own clown character.
-Students then collaborate on a clowning routine for performance that will extend their performance skills and characterisation for audiences.
+2 Medieval Theatre Students explore the historical form of Medieval and explore the context and conventions of this style of performance.
+Students explore their collaborative skills and develop their own promenade style performance in 'guilds" where they will create all production elements for their performance of a Medieval style script.
+Students will extend their performance skills and characterisation for audiences through a Pageant stage on carts for all Drama classes.
 This unit will not have a formal assessment task attached, however students will engage in a variety of reflective and peer assessment activities throughout the unit.
-Students will be assessed through teacher observation, self-assessment, peer assessment and feedback and teacher feedback on their progress.
-Students will work towards a formal assessment for Playbuilding which will be assessed in Term 3 3 Improvisation and Playbuilding Students continue to develop their collaborative and communication skills as they are introduced to the processes of Playbuilding.
+Students will be assessed through teacher observation, self- assessment, peer assessment and feedback and teacher feedback on their progress.
+Students will work towards a formal assessment for Playbuilding which will be assessed in Term 3 3 Physical Theatre and Playbuilding Students continue to develop their collaborative and communication skills as they are introduced to the processes of Playbuilding.
 Students generate ideas and explore possibilities through practical brainstorming workshops.
 They use their critical reflection skills to select and structure their ideas in order to create a piece of original work that communicates a clear idea.
 Students rehearse and refine their work for a performance outcome.
 Devised Performance & Logbook (performance outcome from Term 2) Students devise and perform an original piece of theatre based on stimulus.
 Students are assessed on their performance skills, ability to work as an ensemble and create a well-structured piece of theatre.